 Military, VSOs, Cadets.
 You are authorized to carry a holstered handgun, but that just doesn’t give off the professional tone that we look for.
 The M1 Garand, M14, and M1903 are perfect rifles for ceremonial applications.
-Any kind of more modern rifle (M16, etc.) does not present a ceremonial image.
-And while, we need to maintain an obvious realism, there is always the ability to use the replica M1 Garand or M1903 sold by Glendale Paradestore.com.
+Any kind of more modern rifle (M16, etc.) does not present a ceremonial image, but are authorized and, while we need to maintain an obvious realism, there is always the ability to use the replica M1 Garand or M1903 sold by Glendale Paradestore.com.
 If you do decide to go the ceremonial replica route, please do not get the solid wood Parade Rifle or Mark 1 as they will not convey a professional military appearance.
 Rifles should have slings.

 First Responders.
 LEOs usually carry a rifle or shotgun.
 Firefighters, depending on their region usually carry either a ceremonial fire axe or rifle.
-The Ceremonial pike pole is not recommended.
+The Ceremonial pike pole is not recommended because it is not distinct and does not have easily recognizable features like the axe.
 See The Honor Guard Manual.

-Swords/sabers are not authorized for military teams unless mounted.
+Swords/sabers are not authorized for military teams unless the team is mounted (e.g., Army Cavalry [saber], Marine Corps [NCO sword] or Scottish Rite [broadsword, please keep at Carry]) or historic (e.g., USS Constitution [cutlass]).
 See also, Of Flags and Sharp Objects.

 Scouts.
-The 40″ or 60″ wooden walking staff is most appropriate for Scouting and similar activities.
-A complete manual of the Hiking Staff for color guard is forthcoming soon.
+The 40″ or 60″ wooden walking staff is most appropriate for Scouting and similar activities for the guards.

 Others.
 Some organizations prefer to not have any kind of weapon for their guards (e.g. Seventh Day Adventist Pathfinder color guards).
-Unarmed guards for these formations are appropriate.
+Unarmed guards for a color guard is appropriate.

 Marching.
-The majority of the services take a 30-inch step forward at quick time (AF- 24″) and a 15-inch half step (AF- 12″).
-Both steps for the Army and AF require a heel strike, no stomping.
+The majority of the services take a 30-inch step forward at quick time (AF/SF- 24″) and a 15-inch half step (AF/SF- 12″).
+Both steps for the Army and AF/SF require a heel strike, no stomping.
 Half step for the other services requires a toe strike.